dneimke/IntegrationServiceSample/README.md

     }

-The data contracts are then wrapped in message contracts which act as boundaries at which we interception can take place to apply consistent policy and infrastructure rules on all incoming and outgoing communication.
+The data contracts are then wrapped in message contracts which act as boundaries at which interception can take place to apply consistent policy and infrastructure rules on all incoming and outgoing communication.

 After wrapping the data contracts in messages, the following contracts serve as the agreed communication protocol for requesting products.